 • Comparison With Others

 Constant comparison with others might lead us to believe that we are always doing something wrong.
-This is because constant comparison with others might leave us with feelings of dissatisfaction and inadequacy about ourselves, leading to increased self-doubt and increased self-doubt might make us believe that we are constantly doing something wrong.
+This is because constant comparison with others might leave us with feelings of dissatisfaction and inadequacy about ourselves, leading to increased self-doubt, which might make us believe that we are constantly doing something wrong.

 • Childhood Experiences